lfe/blog/src/_posts/2015-01-01-1215-scientific-computing-on-the-erlang-vm.md

 [some of the development tasks](https://github.com/lfex/lsci/issues) and come give us a hand!

-Even though there's a lot to do, every little function that gets converted brings enormous satisfaction: the ability to perform these sorts of computing tasks without having to leave the Erlang ecosysm is a wonderful change.
+Even though there's a lot to do, there's a lot of reward :-) Every little function that gets converted brings enormous satisfaction: the ability to perform these sorts of computing tasks without having to leave the Erlang ecosysm is a wonderful change.
 We hope it's one that you not only get used to, but can't live without :-)